markshannon/pep622-critique/README.md

 But PEP 622 interprets them very differently.
 In particular, it interprets `self.x` as a *constant* which it clearly is not.

+### Handling of iterables is inconsistent with the rest of the language

+PEP 622 states:

+> To match a sequence pattern the subject must be an instance of collections.abc.Sequence,
+> and it cannot be any kind of string (str, bytes, bytearray).
+It cannot be an iterator.

+The proposed behavior is inconsistent with the rest of the language, but no explanation is given of why this should be so.

+This is inconsistent behavior is likely to cause bugs in the following cases:

+* Translation of `if`/`elif` statements might well be incorrect for sequences that are not registered as `collections.abc.Sequence`, or are one of `str`, `bytes`, or `bytearray`.
+* Mixing `case` unpacking and normal unpacking becomes more difficult.

+It also makes the core language dependent on the `collections.abc` module.
+This is unnecessary and undesirable, as it prevents duck-typing and makes the semantics of statements dependent on the filesystem and import machinery.

 ### Attribute lookups with side-effects

 PEP 622 does not specify order of execution, or the number of times that an attribute may be executed.
 In fact, it explicitly states that "User code relying on that behavior should be considered buggy."